-No-one seems to be making any claims for either flavour or nutritional benefits on these berries, so we are not suggesting you can feed your family.
+Winterberry Holly (Ilex verticillata) No-one seems to be making any claims for either flavour or nutritional benefits on these berries, so we are not suggesting you can feed your family.
 But before you dismiss this plant as just another useless ornamental, take a look at it's attributes: - 1.
 It is a great foraging plant for birds and other wildlife. - 2.
 Some parts of the plant (leaves, bark) are valued for medicinal properties. - 3.
 It is one of very few landscaping plants that will thrive in poorly drained sites, even in standing water.
 And, yes, it is a very attractive shrub.
 Especially in the bleak season of bare trees and short days.
 The brilliant, glossy red berries against a backdrop of snow can really generate cheer all winter long.
 Winterberry is also known as 'Black Alder', 'Swamp Holly' or 'Fever Bush'.
 Troublefree and adaptable with no serious pest or disease problems.
 You will need to plant a male bush for female plants to bear fruit.
-AFTERGLOW (FEMALE) Selected for it's compact, rounded globe bush form and abundance of bright orange-red berries, which can last all winter (it depends how many feathered friends you have).
-Tolerates dry conditions, but prefers damp, somewhat acidic soil.
-It can be planted in shady sites, however more sun exposure means more fruit.
-Mature height and width 100-200cm (3-6').
+RED SPRITE (FEMALE) NEW Also known as 'Nana' this dense, compact, rounded shrub produces an amazing abundance of bright, fire-engine red, 13mm(1⁄2") berries which can last all winter (depending on how many feathered friends you have) Deep green foliage turns purplebronze in the fall.
+Red Sprite is just right for mighty tight spaces, maturing at 60-90cm (2-3') high and 90-120cm (3-4') wide.